sovereign-domains/sovereignchain-release/README.md

 2CPU, 4GB RAM, 50GB storage.
 N.B.
 As the network grows, all three requirements will increase.

 **The following instructions apply for Ubuntu 22.04 LTS 64-bit**
 Information inside <> should be replaced with your data.
-For example, if you are naming your node 'mynode', <moniker> should be replaced with 'mynode'.

 **1. Update the local package list and install any available upgrades**